Quick GoPro Memory Card Recommendation List

 |GoPro Hero 5||128GB|

-However, it might still be a good idea to go bigger just in case you ever forget to backup your data before going out to shoot again.
-I’ve had that happen and it ruined my ability to shoot for the day.
-This is why I’m now using 128GB cards.
+It might still be a good idea to go bigger just in case you ever forget to backup your data before going out to shoot again.

 GoPro Hero Record Times | Chart

-Here is a handy chart on record times with the different record formats.
+Here is a handy chart on record times in minutes based on the different record formats.

-On the new GoPro Hero 8, you have an option to record at a higher bitrate or a lower bitrate.
+On most GoPro cameras today, you have an option to record at a higher bitrate or a lower bitrate.
 The camera defaults to a lower bitrate on many of the preset so make sure you turn that up when programming your own recording preset.